Skip to Main Content

 A major milestone occurred in April of 2010 when the Deepwater Horizon rig exploded and caught fire while drilling BP’s Macondo exploration well in the Gulf of Mexico.
 Eleven workers were killed.
 The explosion and subsequent oil spill created a major environmental catastrophe along the Gulf Coast and led to heated debate over safety standards, government regulation, and whether or not energy companies should be allowed to drill off the coast of the United States.

-In late 2019, the coronavirus COVID-19 was detected in China and quickly spread to more than 180 countries, causing millions of infections, hundreds of thousands of deaths, and massive business closures and job losses.
-As a result of the COVID-19 pandemic, energy use (especially fossil fuels) dropped and hundreds of thousands of energy workers in the United States and millions more in other countries lost their jobs.
+In late 2019, the coronavirus COVID-19 was detected in China and quickly spread to nearly every country causing hundreds of millions of infections, more than 7 million deaths, and massive business closures and job losses.
+As a result of the COVID-19 pandemic, energy use (especially gasoline and jet fuel, but also electricity) decreased significantly during the height of the pandemic and this, coupled with already low prices for oil and natural gas, prompted many companies to layoff a large percentage of their workforces and halt new exploration activities.
 Others were forced to work from home.
-Many energy companies cut costs and cancelled or delayed new projects as a result of decreasing revenue and interruptions to supply chains of raw goods (especially rare earth elements) from China and other suppliers.
-But regardless of the painful short-term effects of the pandemic, there will always be a need for energy, which suggests that demand for energy workers will rebound in the next several years.
+Many fossil fuel energy companies cut costs and cancelled or delayed new projects as a result of decreasing revenue and interruptions to supply chains of raw goods (especially rare earth elements) from China and other suppliers.
+On the other hand, new federal laws in 2021 and 2022 prompted a much-stronger bounce back and new growth in the renewable energy sector (especially in wind and solar power).
+But regardless of the harmful effects of the pandemic, there will always be a need for energy, which suggests that demand for energy workers (especially those in clean energy) will continue to rebound in the next several years.